 In this final part to the excuse buster series of articles, I want to explore the excuse that travelling will stall or ruin people’s career or job prospects.

-Let me put this as bluntly as I can.
+So again, let me put this as bluntly as I can.
 It won’t.

+Travel will not hurt your career in the slightest.
 In fact, if you utilise it right you can use backpacking and travel to boost your CV and get a promotion when you get back, or even get a better job entirely!

 Some employers do allow time off for sabbaticals, where you can take a considerable break from your career after a certain period with the company, and you will still have a job to come back to.
 Some of the biggest companies in the world are beginning to recognise the need to keep skilled, qualified employees and reap the benefits of the time and training invested in them.
 Those that don’t, well frankly it’s their loss.
 So straight off the bat, if you have a company willing to allow this perk or if it is written into your contract that you can take one, then you can take time off of up to a year in most cases without it even putting a dent in your career prospects.